ethan-luxton/reading-notes/README.md

-## Welcome to Ethan Luxton's Codefellows 102 Course page
+## Welcome to my Codefellows 102 Course page

+My name is Ethan Luxton, I am currently learning web development and programming through CodeFellows.
+You can take a look at my [GitHub Portfolio](https://github.com/ethan-luxton), or find me on [LinkedIn](https://www.linkedin.com/in/ethan-luxton/).

 ### Growth Mindset